symbiote-library/silversocial/webservices/README.md

 # Web Services module

+Note: The SilverStripe 2.4 compatible version of this module is now in the ss24 branch

 A module for exposing defined business logic via URLs, in web consumable formats, and for providing access to consumers of these webservices via token access.